bram-inniger/euler/README.md

 Every time a test file accompanies the class containing the actual solution, and validating the code.

 ## TODO
-* Upgrade to JUnit 5
-* Solve more problems (or reclaim the old ones and polish them back up)
+Solve more problems (or reclaim the old ones and polish them back up)

 ## License